sachinb4u/git-development-tutorial/GitHub-Forking-Workflow.md

 * **Comment** - Comments do not require a review!
 * **Approve** - Approves the pull request, equivalent to a Gerrit +1
 * **Request** changes - Indicates that something needs to be resolved before merging to a Gerrit -1

+1. Reviewer will see changes in file and add his comments or request for changes